 So how dire was Manning’s condition and what would be the risk of suffering an even more serious event if he chose not to opt for surgery?
 The answer would have to be very dire.
 Particularly the way the game was played a few years ago before the league put in place stronger rules to protect the quarterback.
 One more severe blow could, at anytime, render someone in Peyton’s condition a quadriplegic, paralyzed for life from the neck down.
 We all can too well remember Christopher Reeve.

 People are absolutely amazed when I share the alarming information from the American Heart Association and the Minnesota Heart Institute Foundation that a silent killer, called HCM, affects 1 in 500 children and is the number one life threatening disease of young people.
 How often have you heard of a young athlete, who for no apparent reason and without warning, drops dead during a high school or even grade school competition?
-You might recall the basketball athlete, Hank Gathers, who died at 23 during a game or Corey Stringer or Louis Savino at age 15 whose had his attack while playing soccer, Scotty Lange, a 16 year old young man who died during football practice in Orange County, or the Cardinal pitcher, Darryl Kile who died in his sleep.
+You might recall the basketball athlete, Hank Gathers, who died at 23 during a game or Corey Stringer or Louis Savino at age 15 whose had his attack while playing soccer, Scotty Lange, a 16 year old young man who died during football practice in Orange County, or the Cardinal pitcher, Darryl Kile who died in his sleep from hypertrophic cardiomyopathy which affects 1 in 500 children.
 The examples go on in every sport, track, swimming ect.
 The cause is hypertrophic cardiomyopathy (HCM), a genetic heart defect that ocurs with a thickening of the heart’s septal wall and affects evens the smallest as infant hypertrophic cardiomyopathy According to the CDC, 23,320 young people died from the genetic defect within a 7 year period.
 Is your child or grandchild, sister or brother at risk of this killer? http://www.abigon.com/page/page/448087.html The prognosis for hypertrophic cardiomyopathy is good if it can be discovered in time.